Stella M. Chávez

 Regional Judge

-Stella M. Chávez is a reporter at KERA, the NPR affiliate in Dallas.
-She covers immigration and demographics and has reported on major news stories, such as the shooting deaths of five police officers in downtown Dallas, the Ebola outbreak in Dallas and the migration of unaccompanied minors to Texas.
+Stella M. Chávez is a reporter at The Texas Newsroom, a public radio journalism collaboration that includes NPR, KERA in North Texas, Houston Public Media, KUT in Austin, Texas Public Radio in San Antonio and other stations across the state.
+She has reported on major news stories, such as the shooting deaths of five police officers in downtown Dallas, the Ebola outbreak in Dallas and the migration of unaccompanied minors to Texas.
 In 2014, she wrote and produced “Generation One,” an eight-part series on the experiences of immigrant students in North Texas.

 She has won several state and national awards, including a Livingston Award in 2007 for her Dallas Morning News series, “Yolanda’s Crossing.”
 The co-authored stories reconstruct the 5,000-mile journey of a young Mexican sexual-abuse victim from a small Oaxacan village to Dallas.
 For that series she also received the Dart Award for Excellence in Reporting on Victims of Violence, the APME International Perspective Award and the National Association of Hispanic Journalists Print Feature and Online awards.